-Now it their 18th year as hosts of the HKFC Citi Soccer Sevens, Hong Kong Football Club will welcome the most diverse line-up to date as teams from England, Germany, Italy, France, Scotland, South Korea and Japan all descend on Happy Valley.
+Now in their 19th edition – and 20th year – as hosts of the HKFC Citi Soccer Sevens, Hong Kong Football Club will welcome the most foreign teams ever as 10 sides from overseas descend on Happy Valley.

 Last year, the hosts slipped up in their opener against Rangers before securing an encouraging 0-0 draw with Italy’s Cagliari, only to finish bottom of their group following a 1-0 defeat at the hands of HK Red Dragons.
 Those results took HKFC into the quarter-finals of the Plate competition, where they were handed a narrow 2-1 defeat by Germany’s Bayer Leverkusen.